Powered by: LHP Engineering Solutions, AASA Incorporated, National Instruments, and PTC

 As vehicles are advancing to include autonomy and connectivity, the number of electronic control units and overall complexity is increasing.
 Thus, on-vehicle Cyber Security violations are becoming a more challenging threat for engineers.
 Today, a new vehicle can include over 100 million lines of code to monitor everything from ADAS, infotainment systems, blind spot detection, collision avoidance, and vehicle management.
 The increased complexity poses a greater Cyber Security threat that needs to be addressed immediately.
 The National Highway Traffic Safety Administration defines Cyber Security within the context of road vehicles as “the protection of automotive electronic systems, communication networks, control algorithms, software, users, and underlying data from malicious attacks, damage, unauthorized access, or manipulation.”
 In terms of today’s motorists, manipulation can come in the form of a hacker disabling vehicle communications, disrupting navigation, or interfering with powertrain controls.

-The demonstration will be introduced at the 2018 National Instruments Conference, NIWeek, in Austin, Texas from May 21 – May 24.
+The demonstration was introduced at the 2018 National Instruments Conference, NIWeek, in Austin, Texas.

 - Validate automotive platforms against Functional Safety and Cyber Security issues during design, prototyping, and R&D